Arthur Clarke (sport shooter)

 Arthur Eric Clarke (3 December 1921 – 4 July 2014) was a British Fullbore Rifle shooter.
-He represented Scotland in the Commonwealth Games in 1982, 1986 and 1990, winning Gold in the Fullbore Rifle Queens Prize in the 1982 Commonwealth Games.
+He represented Scotland in the Commonwealth Games in 1982, 1986 and 1990, winning gold in the Fullbore Rifle Queens Prize in the 1982 Commonwealth Games.

+Biography

-Arthur won the Bisley Grand Aggregate on two occasions (1979, 1980) and came second twice (1968, 1985).
+Clarke won the Bisley Grand Aggregate on two occasions (1979, 1980) and came second twice (1968, 1985).
 In 1971, he founded a gunsmith shop in Camberley (A.E.Clarke & Co).

+Clarke represented the Scottish team at the 1982 Commonwealth Games in Brisbane, Australia, where he competed in the shooting programme.
+He won a gold medal after winning the full bore rifle Queens prize event with a score of 387 points.

 In 1983, he was a prime mover behind instigating the annual Intercounties Competition held at Bisley Ranges to encourage team shooting.

+Clarke subsequently appeared at both the 1986 Commonwealth Games in Edinburgh and the 1990 Commonwealth Games in Auckland.